-If you need support with day-to-day tasks, your local authority might help with the costs of care.
-Exactly how much you get will depend on your needs and how much you can afford to pay.
+If you need support with day-to-day tasks, or you need to move into a care home, your local authority might help with the costs of care.
+Exactly how much you get will depend on your care needs and how much you can afford to pay.

 What care services do local authorities provide?

-As well as providing places in residential care homes, local authorities can help you stay in you stay in your own home if you have care needs.
+As well as providing places in care homes, local authorities can help you stay in your own home if you have care needs.

 Services they provide include: